School Board Meeting Dates (second Thursday of each month, unless modified by board vote):

 - June 11, 2015

-Typically, the public meeting begins at 7 p.m. held in City Council Chambers, located on the second floor of the Municipal Building at 441 Market St.
+Typically, the public meeting begins at 7 p.m. held in City Council Chambers, which is now located on the first floor of the new Municipal Building, located at 442 W. Washington St.

 To view Division-Wide Goals, link here.

 Need the School Board’s most recent Policies and Regulations?
 Link here.